ogratwicklcs/ansible_security_workshop/2.1-enrich/README.md

 ```
 <!-- {% endraw %} -->

-Note that in this snippet the variable we are setting for `checkpoint_server_name` is being accessed from the previous task where we are gathering the facts from our checkpoint management instance, like `gw-77f3f6`.
-You can find the name of your individual Check Point instance by logging into your SmartConsole.
-It is shown in the **GATEWAYS & SERVERS** tab in the lower part of the screen underneath **Summary**:
+Note that in this snippet the variable we are setting for `checkpoint_server_name` is being accessed from the previous task where we are gathering the facts from our checkpoint management instance.

 ![Check Point Gateway Name](images/check_point_gw_name.png)